 If you read our previous article, we have explained how to choose the right chainsaw size.
 Chainsaws are powerful tools.
 Some might even say that they are the most dangerous of all the saws.
 See, this is where some moves derive their names from.
 For example, the Texas Chainsaw Massacre.
 These movies portray chainsaws in their raw and scary form.
-In this article, we aim to breakdown the parts of a chainsaw.
-We will see how it works and briefly describe how to use chainsaws.
+In this article, we aim to break down the parts of a chainsaw.
+We will see where chainsaws are made, how it works, and briefly describe how to use chainsaws.

 Our Recommended Chainsaws

 Parts of a Chainsaw